Who knew that the whole world would be so fond of the Kyoto-style cold-brew coffee

 Here are eight world’s top picks we have chosen for your cold brew.
 Each of them may enhance the taste, body, and flavor of your cold brew.
 You can find here the details of each of these eight coffee beans.

 In addition, we added the recipes and cold brewing methods for each product.
-By choosing the right beans, you can make both smooth and flavorful cold brew for your morning or afternoon.
+By choosing the right beans, you can make both a smooth and flavorful cold brew for your morning or afternoon.

 - Only single-origin beans